 So in retrospect, I might have engaged with my aunt and uncle’s request by framing it like this:

 A building is a complex system, with many choices to evaluate.
 Those choices have multifaceted and counterbalancing environmental impacts.
-When weighing those choices a useful guide to keep in mind – an ideal to work towards – is “Sustainable”.
-“Sustainable” is the point of being “Green.”
-I cannot say exactly where “Green” becomes “Sustainable” – I don’t believe anyone can.
-But I am comfortable that some things require no more than common-sense thinking to know as true: that a building which is heated through its windows by sunlight uses less energy than the most high-tech boiler.
+When weighing those choices a useful guide to keep in mind – an ideal to work towards – is the word “Sustainable”.
+“Sustainable” is the purpose of being “Green.”
+I cannot say exactly where “Green” becomes “Sustainable.”
+At any given moment, without an arc of time to review, I don’t believe anyone can.
+But I am comfortable that some things require no more than common-sense thinking to know as true: that a building which is heated through its windows by sunlight uses less energy than even a super-efficient fuel-burning boiler.
 That a building–mounted solar panel saves the “line loss” of electricity transported from a distant solar farm, but a building lit by daylight saves the impact of the panel’s manufacture as well.
 That traveling to your building on public transportation saves much of the energy used to drive there.
 That oil and marble are finite resources, plastic is forever a man-made introduction to the biosphere, wood will decompose and steel can be recycled.

 I find it to be a useful way to think about “Green” building.